psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 Redis HA/Sentinel/HAProxy failover has been validated as a Phase 3 foundation.

+The 2026-06-03 automated validation also included Redis master pod deletion recovery and post-recovery strict health validation.

 Repeat failover testing only during a controlled maintenance/test window.

 Before testing: